HBeserra/pine64/readme.md

 - MicroSD card (at least 8GB)
 - Serial console cable (optional but recommended)
 - A host computer running Linux
-- 7" LCD Display (optional but recommended, I will try to add suppot to this device)
+- 7" LCD Display (optional but recommended, I will try to add support to this device)

 ## Objectives